-Located near the heart of Grafton, a rusted power wheel sits on the steep west bank of the Milwaukee River.
-Despite its corroded appearance, this metal device once provided power to an entire factory responsible for pressing popular shellac records.
+Located near the heart of Grafton, WI, a rusted power wheel sits on the steep west bank of the Milwaukee River.
+Despite its corroded appearance, this metal device once powered an entire factory responsible for pressing popular shellac records.

-The history of the wheel parallels that of the town.
+The history of this wheel parallels that of the town.
 In 1848, only two years after Grafton was founded, craftsmen built shops near the river, where a new dam allowed them to harness water power for industrial purposes.
-Eventually, the Wisconsin Chair Company purchased one of these industrial buildings, which became the manufacturing home to their musical subsidiary, Paramount Records.
-From their first day until their last, Paramount relied on the adjacent river’s flow, using the water wheel to power their record pressing plant.
+Eventually, the Wisconsin Chair Company purchased one of these industrial buildings, which became the manufacturing home to its musical subsidiary, Paramount Records.
+From its first day until its last, Paramount relied on the adjacent river’s flow, using the water wheel to power its record pressing plant.

-The process of pressing these Paramount records was much akin to making waffles with an iron.
-An often inconsistent mixture of ingredients — in Paramount’s case, consisting of powdered china clay, shellac, and stone — would be heated by large hot plates.
+The process of pressing these Paramount records resembled making waffles with an iron.
+An often inconsistent mixture of ingredients — powdered china clay, shellac, and stone — would be heated by large hot plates.
 These warmed sheets were then set into presses, which were initially hand-operated but eventually made hydraulic.
 Once labels had been attached by hand, the press was closed, and cold water was poured to cool the new record.
 In the absence of electric motors, all of these operations, barring those done by hand, depended on the water wheel for power.
-Spun by the current of the Milwaukee River, the wheel turned a rope drive.
+Spun by the current of the Milwaukee River, the wheel turned a rope drive, a mechanical pulley system used to transmit power.
 Just six spans powered the entire plant, which could manufacture up to 28,000 records per day.

 Written by Daniel Prohuska, December 2020.